madebykrol/interactr-ts/src/README.md

 It is designed to separate the business / application specific logic from the presentation logic.

 The idea is that you could create re-usable application componenets aka use cases that are independenten of infrastructure and presentation specifics.

+## Breaking changes in 2.0.0
+1) Interactr library now utilizes "Promises" which makes the calls to hub.execute awaitable.
+2) Changes to the file names has been made to make them consistent to comply with 'forceConsistentCasingInFileNames: true'

 ## Usage - Setting up your first usecase